 The previous tutorial taught you about modules.
 Here, we talk a bit more about the overall process of finding, building, and compiling software.
-In modern times, the difficulty of configuring and compiling software is taking up more and more time, thus the need to cover it.
+These days, installing and managing scientific software is taking more and more time, thus we need to specifically talk about it some.

 Main article: Applications: General info

-You can find what we make available in different ways:
+You can find what software we have available in different ways:

 - First, you should check our applications page and see if the software you need is already available and if it has instructions.